New Adobe CC / CS6 Student & Teacher Editions – How to Save 70%

-Fortunately, Adobe offers deep discounts for education customers – up to 75% off.
-So the price for Dreamweaver becomes almost a third of what it was, $149 – while for the Design Standard suite (containing Photoshop + Illustrator + InDesign + Acrobat Pro) it drops by two-thirds, to $449.
+Fortunately, Adobe offers deep discounts for education customers – up to 70% off.
+So the price for Dreamweaver CS6 becomes almost a third of what it was, $149 – while for the CS6 Design Standard suite (containing Photoshop + Illustrator + InDesign + Acrobat Pro) it drops by two-thirds, to $449.
 For most products the price cut is similar – for example, Photoshop CS6 Extended (the most powerful edition) goes from $999 to $349.
-The bestselling CS6 Design & Web Premium suite becomes $599 instead of $1,899.
+The popular CS6 Design & Web Premium suite becomes $599 instead of $1,899.

 In addition, it’s not just the Creative Suite products that are available with the savings.
 You can also get Lightroom 5, Acrobat XI, and Photoshop or Premiere Elements 12.
 For example, Lightroom 5 for student photographers costs $79 instead of the normal price of $149, while Acrobat XI Pro is $119 instead of $449.

-But if you want it all – and all in one complete (and top-reviewed) package – then Adobe is now offering the new Creative Cloud at a 60-70% discount for students and teachers (at just $19.99 or £15.88 or €19,99 or A$14.99 a month) – and that gives you the entire “Master Suite” and more – essentially, the new CC versions of all the best and latest products that Adobe makes, with ongoing upgrades included at no additional cost so your tools are always up-to-date.
+But if you want it all – and all in one complete (and top-reviewed) package – then for a limited time Adobe is now offering Creative Cloud membership at a 60-70% discount for students and teachers (at just $19.99 or £15.88 or €19,99 or A$14.99 a month) – and that gives you the entire “Master Suite” and much more – essentially, the new CC versions of all the latest and greatest products that Adobe makes, with ongoing upgrades included at no additional cost so your tools are always up-to-date.

-[ Which option is right for you?
-See: Adobe CS6 vs. Creative Cloud ]
+Related: Which option is right for you?
+See Adobe CS6 vs. Creative Cloud

 All of this software is now available via instant download at the Adobe Education Store for both Windows and Mac OS.
 Adobe’s education discounts are available internationally as well – in other countries and currencies (Europe/euro, UK/pound, Australia/dollar), where the percentage reductions are similar.